-This blog is more of a personal one since it’s something that almost all web developers and graphic designers commonly experience.
-Even though my costs are typically lower than most Toronto agencies I sometimes find myself in a situation where I’m being spoken to like some street merchant selling fruit.
+This blog is more of a personal one since it’s something that almost all web developers and graphic designers will experience at some point in their career.

 We’ve all heard the famous saying “You get what you pay for” but surprisingly today this cliche still eludes many people.
 If you are one of the lucky people who find a developer who is willing to sacrifice their time or trying to build their portfolio – good for you.
-Unfortunately I am not someone who is looking to compete with students, overseas developers, people who undervalue themselves or your preconceived notions of what you should pay me.
+Unfortunately like many, this is how I make a living and looking to compete with students, overseas developers, people who undervalue themselves or preconceived notions of what my time is worth..

-After 10 years of developing I still come across the odd client who tries to get me to work for some absurd cost even though they have no idea the work involved.
-In fact it’s downright insulting when they try to compare my services to someone who just graduated who still hasn’t gone through the years of learning and challenges I’ve faced.
+After 10 years of helping business achieve online success, I still come across the odd client who tries to get me to work for some absurd cost even though they have no concept of what goes into building a successful online presence.
+In fact it’s downright insulting or at the very least uncomfortable when potential clients try to compare my services to someone who just graduated and likely hasn’t gone through the years of learning & challenges faced by a seasoned web developer.

 Chances are if it’s too good to be true, it probably is.

-Much like companies select carefully who they hire, it’s just as important that freelancers know when to accept projects.
-If someone is trying to haggle with you or has lofty expectations it’s probably best to just walk away like you’re Robert DeNiro in the movie Heat.
+If someone is trying to unreasonably haggle costs, has lofty expectations and you have a strong feeling it’s not a project worth taking on then it’s probably best to just walk away like Robert DeNiro said in the movie Heat.

 Remember, your time is valuable and there are plenty of opportunities out there if you are good at what you do.

-As a company, it’s your responsibility to due your due diligence when hiring freelancers or agencies.
-One big mistake companies make over and over is not asking the right questions or looking into their freelancers track record or portfolio.
+As a company, it’s your responsibility to do your due diligence when hiring freelancers or agencies.
+One big mistake companies looking to hire someone for their web project is not asking the right questions or looking into their freelancers track record or portfolio.

-I suggest if you don’t have a technical background don’t bother.
-Sites like Fiver, Upwork, Freelancer and Elance are some of the popular outsourcing sites that remind me a pool of hungry sharks looking for their next victim.
-What has allowed me to be successful at outsourcing is I can provide technical direction to the developers and choose.
+Think again.
+If you don’t have a technical background don’t bother.
+Sites like Fiverr and Upwork are some of the popular outsourcing sites that sometimes remind me a pool of hungry sharks looking for their next victim.

 Business relationships need to be beneficial for both parties.
 Freelancers deserve to be paid fairly for the work they provide and businesses deserve to see a positive ROI from their online investment.